 As depicted in the Venn diagram, RDBMS can provide only consistency but not partition tolerance.
 While HBase and Redis can provide Consistency and Partition tolerance.
 And MongoDB, CouchDB, Cassandra, and Dynamo guarantee only availability but no consistency.
 Such databases generally settle down for eventual consistency meaning that after a while the system is going to be ok.

 Let us take a look at various scenarios or architectures of systems to better understand the CAP theorem.

-The first one is RDBMs where Reading and writing of data happens on the same machine.
+The first one is RDBMS where the Reading and writing of data happen on the same machine.
 Such systems are consistent but not partition tolerant because if this machine goes down, there is no backup.
 Also, if one user is modifying the record, others would have to wait thus compromising the high availability.

-Examples of such system we are HDFS having secondary Namenode and even relational databases having a regular backup.
+Examples of such systems are HDFS having secondary Namenode and even relational databases having a regular backup.